-Of course, this is an obvious statement.
+Of course, these are two obvious statements.
 What is not obvious are the answers you need from your client to know how to accomplish this.
 Obtaining accurate answers is part art and part science.
 You don’t want just to know their overt needs, you want the one’s burning in their gut.
 The real and covert needs.

-I am going to share with you three critical questions that will lead to the answers you desire.
+I am going to share with you three critical questions that will reveal the answers you desire.
 These are not the only questions, but the most important.
 And, you likely are not always asking these.
 But first, allow me to share a related story.

 I had developed a policy for pursuing business.
-When an RFP came out for a large project I made a No-Go decision if there was a history of conflict with consulting firms.
+When I identified that a prospective client had a history of conflict with consulting firms I made an automatic No-Go.

-Due to this history, I contacted the former client and told him that we did not have time to prepare a good proposal, thus we would not be submitting.
-The next day, he called me back and said, “What if I get you more time?”
-What could I do?
-I submitted and we were selected.
+I contacted the Superintendent and told him that we did not have time to prepare a good proposal, thus we would not be submitting.
+He and I got along exceptionally well and we remained friendly over the years.
+The next day, he called me back and said, “What if I get you more time?
+I really want to work with you again?”

 At the kickoff meeting the town manager said, “Doug, we have shredded many engineering and architectural firms.
 What can you do to avoid the typical outcome?”
 I said, “I will work with your board and manage expectations.”